Lab 6: Visualizing categorical data with D3

 Lastly, we want to be able to deselect a wedge by clicking on it again.

-This is as simple as setting selectedIndex to -1 if it’s already the index of the selected wedge, i.e. changing the assignment to
+We can conditionally set selectedIndex to -1 if it’s already the index of the selected wedge or to the index of the wedge if we are not currently selecting it, i.e. changing the on-click to

 You can improve UX by indicating that a wedge is clickable through the cursor: